January 26, 2026

 BMCorner is a home-based Vietnamese kitchen on Australia’s Gold Coast, founded by Anna Dao.
 As orders grew, she noticed mobile users wanted a faster, easier ordering experience.

-So she decided to use OneMobile to turn her Shopify store into a mobile app within weeks.
+So she decided to use OneMobile to turn her Shopify store into a mobile app, which was the turning point that drove her business to new heights:

 - 200 app downloads in the first month, now over 1,300+ users.